-Postcard-worthy villages tend to feature heavily on my European itineraries so it was with great anticipation that I headed to Rothenburg ob der Tauber in Germany recently.
-Situated at the north end of the aptly named ‘Romantic Road’, a 410 km tourist drive which passes through irresistibly pretty villages, Rothenburg more than lived up to its reputation as a charming fairytale town.
+Postcard-worthy villages tend to feature heavily on my European itineraries so it was with great anticipation that I headed to Rothenburg ob der Tauber in Germany.
+Situated at the north end of the aptly named ‘Romantic Road’, a 410-kilometre tourist drive which passes through irresistibly pretty villages, Rothenburg more than lived up to its reputation as a charming fairytale town.

 After checking in to our hotel, we wasted no time in setting off to explore Rothenburg.
 Even though it was a weekday, the Old Town was bustling with people all, like us, eager to immerse themselves in what looked like a movie set.